 - Saint Therese of Lisieux -

 .
-I created this unique and meaningful scapular necklace designs in honor of Saint Therese of Lisieux .
+I created this unique and meaningful locket designs in honor of Saint Therese of Lisieux .

 Express your faith and devotion with this handmade necklace, it's a very powerful piece and a true gift for yourself or someone special.

 Beautiful 35x26mm locket with image of Saint Therese of Lisieux, adorned with clear rhinestones.

 - All medals come with prayer

 .
 Please note: This Necklace its handmade by hands that love to create and use their work to inspire people.

 Please not that handmade products can may vary slightly in appearance.
 I think that it is great because make it uniques and i hope that you feel the same.

 .
 The charms are not waterproof.